 The time the emergency occurred or a brief timeline of events surrounding the emergency may be important to investigators and emergency personnel.
 Remember to be as specific as possible.

-Make sure to tell the dispatcher if the person had a weapon and what type of weapon it was if applicable.
-Other important descriptions that may help authorities include the suspect's:
+When reporting a police emergency, make sure to tell the dispatcher if the person had a weapon and what type of weapon it was, if applicable.
+Other important descriptions that may help authorities include the suspects:

 - Other physical identifiers, such as tattoos

 - Direction of travel, if the suspect fled the scene